 In the footsteps of Anne Anderson, many outstanding women continue to contribute and inspire other women to improve health knowledge for the good of their communities.
 Often these women are quiet achievers who might otherwise not be recognized.
 The goal of the Anne Anderson Award is to recognize and stimulate individuals contributing to the enhancement of women’s visibility and participation in the Cochrane leadership.
 The award is given to a Cochrane member who has contributed meaningfully to the promotion of women as leaders and contributors to the organization.

 The Anne Anderson Award winner receives a plaque from Cochrane honouring her contributions, as well as a cash award.
 The recipient designates the cash award to assist a woman from a low-resource setting with Cochrane activities.

 The Cochrane Colloquium, our annual flagship event, brings together the world’s most influential health researchers, scientists, academics, opinion leaders, clinicians, and patients to promote evidence-informed decision-making.
 It is here that the award is given out and the fundraising walk is held.
 The annual Anne Anderson Walk is a cherished annual social event, where attendees explore the Colloquium host-city by foot with a guide.
 Donations by participants are made to next year's Anne Anderson Award.

 Given current COVID-19 circumstances, Cochrane community's will be not be gathering in 2021 for a Colloquium.
-However, we are walking together virtually between March and May and sharing pictures of our walks.
+However, we are walking together virtually and sharing pictures of our walks.